Crabzzai/SimpleDialogue/docs/getting-started/basic-usage.md

     autoAdvance = false,          -- Whether to auto-advance dialogue proximityDistance = 10,       -- Maximum distance before dialogue ends offsetDistance = 2,           -- UI offset distance
-})
+    useScreenGui = true,          -- Whether to have the dialogue in PlayerGui or on SurfaceGui })
 ```